Waco (album)

 Waco is the third studio album by Australian alternative rock band Violent Soho.
 It was released on I Oh You Records in March 2016.
 The album came first in the annual Triple J Top 10 albums of the year poll.

+At the 2016 ARIA Music Awards, the group won Best Group.
+The album also won Best Rock Album and was nominated for Independent Release.
+The Waco Tour was nominated for Best Australian Live Act.

 At the J Awards of 2016, the album was nominated for Australian Album of the Year.